alphamikle/el/README.md

             useMaterial3: true,
           ),
           home: Builder(
-            /// Or just by using a getter [el]                    ⬇ ︎
+            /// Or by using the easiest way - with a getter [el] ︎ ⬇
             builder: (BuildContext context) => MyHomePage(title: el.intro),
           ),
         );